WestleyArgentum/destringers-field-guide/src/content/medical-kit-and-tools.md

 Things to avoid are:

 - Bread generally contains very little nutrition for pigeons, so feeding it is often discouraged.
 But the night is cold and bread will keep some birds alive.
-Do what you can and what you think is good.
+Do what you think is right.
 - Caffeine (strong effects, easy to overdose)
 - Chocolate (contains theobromine and caffeine)
 - Apple Seeds and Fruit Pits (toxic, contain cyanide)